 Trip from Narita airport to Kansai airport with stopover at Tokyo, Kanazawa, Shin-Osaka

-Actually if you purchase single fare ticket and limited express surcharge ticket for Narita Express (Narita airport to Tokyo), Hokuriku Shinkansen (Tokyo to Kanazawa), Limited Express Thunderbird (Kanazawa to Shin-Osaka) and Limited Express Haruka (Shin-Osaka to Kansai airport), total fare is around 23,000 yen.
+Actually if you purchase single fare ticket and limited express surcharge ticket for Narita Express (Narita airport to Tokyo), the Hokuriku Shinkansen (Tokyo to Kanazawa), the limited express Thunderbird (Kanazawa to Shin-Osaka) and the limited express Haruka (Shin-Osaka to Kansai airport), total fare is around 23,000 yen.
 In this case, you have to purchase surcharge ticket for each segments.
 But you can use one base fare ticket and make stopovers.
 The ticket is valid for 6 days.

 If you use the pass, you can use JR trains when you are in Tokyo and Osaka.
-So even though single fare and express surcharge combination is cheaper, pass will be cheaper and will be paid off.
+So even though single fare and express surcharge combination is cheaper, you may expect to get the worth of this pass by this trip plan.
 But this pass does not give you a big saving for this itinerary.

 Trip between Kanazawa and Tokyo by Hokuriku Shinkansen

-Total fares is 14,120 yen for one way.
-If you have round trip between Tokyo and Kanazawa, it is paid off.
+Total fares is around 14,000 yen for one way.
+If you have a round trip between Tokyo and Kanazawa, you can get the worth.

-Total fare is 8,200 yen for one way.
+Total fare is around 8,500 yen for one way.
 You need to have some more trips if you want to use this pass.

 Trip between Karuizawa and Tokyo by Shinkansen

-Trip between Kanazawa and Osaka/Shin-Osaka by Limited Express Thunderbird
+Trip between Kanazawa and Osaka/Shin-Osaka by the limited express Thunderbird

-Total fare is 7,650 yen for one way.
-If you will have round trip to Kanazawa from Osaka and do not visit Tokyo, Kansai Hokuriku Area Pass is better choice.
+Total fare is around 8,000 yen for one way.
+If you have a round trip to Kanazawa from Osaka and do not visit Tokyo, Kansai Hokuriku Area Pass is better choice.

 Trip between Narita Airport and Tokyo, Shinagawa, Shinjuku or Yokohama by Narita Express